kapteyn-astro/kapteyn/SPHINX/spectralbackground.rst

    v = \frac{v_s + v _{obs}}{1 + \frac{v_s v_{obs}}{c^2}}

-To stay close to our previous examples and definitions we set :math:`v_s` which is the radial velocity of an object w.r.t. an inertial system, to be equal to  :math:`v_b` (our inertial system in this case is barycentric).
+To stay close to our previous examples and definitions we set :math:`v_s` which is the apparent radial velocity of an object w.r.t. an inertial system, to be equal to  :math:`v_b` (our inertial system in this case is barycentric).

-The other velocity, :math:`v_{obs}` is equal to the topocentric correction: :math:`v_t` and the result :math:`v = v_e`, the radial velocity of the object as we would observe it on earth.
+The other velocity, :math:`v_{obs}` is equal to the topocentric correction: :math:`v_t` and the result :math:`v = v_e`, the apparent radial velocity of the object as we would observe it on earth.

 Then we get the familiar formula (eq. :eq:`eq70`):